Burbage History, Family Crest & Coats of Arms

 The surname Burbage was first found in Leicestershire at Burbage, a chapelry, in the parish of AstonFlamville, union of Hinckley, hundred of Sparkenhoe.
 Alternatively the name could have been from Burbage, a parish, in the union of Pewsey, hundred of Kinwardstone, Marlborough and Ramsbury in Wiltshire.

-Important Dates for the Burbage family
+Early History of the Burbage family

 This web page shows only a small excerpt of our Burbage research.
 Another 146 words (10 lines of text) covering the years 1597, 1576, 1567, 1619, 1531, 1597, 1566, 1636, 1567, 1619, 1607, 1631 and 1653 are included under the topic Early Burbage History in all our PDF Extended History products and printed products wherever possible.